SSL connections overview

 SSL (Secure Sockets Layer) is a protocol that provides secure communications on the Internet for such things as web browsing, e-mail, instant messaging, and other data transfers.
-If you enable SSL connections, Google will force HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in Google Apps.
-SSL varies by service and is available for Email, Chat, Calendar, Google Groups for Business, Drive, and Sites.
-Please note that SSL access is not available for Google Video for Business or the Google Talk desktop client.
+Google forces HTTPS (Hypertext Transfer Protocol Secure) when your users access most services in G Suite.
+SSL is available for Email, Chat, Calendar, Google Groups for Business, Drive, and Sites.

 The advantage of SSL is added security for your users.
 If your users access G Suite on a non-secure Internet connection, such as a public wireless or non-encrypted network, your users' accounts may be more vulnerable to hijacking.
 A secure connection prevents hijacking by protecting the cookie session.
 Cookie session hijacking refers to a situation where an impostor gains unauthorized access to cookies and seizes control of a legitimate session while it is still in progress.

 Note: SSL has been superseded by Transport Layer Security (TLS).
 Don't worry if you see mention of SSL in G Suite.
 All areas that mention SSL are now using TLS.
 TLS is an industry-wide standard based on Secure Sockets Layer (SSL) technology that encrypts mail for secure delivery.
 G Suite supports the latest main versions of TLS, including 1.1 and 1.2.
 Learn about changing the Secure transport (TLS) compliance setting and configuring advanced settings for Gmail.